 Completion of Enrolment

-12. After acceptance of the Offer of Place in a qualification, students are required to select courses for their programme(s) by submitting an Enrolment Application.
+12. After acceptance of the admission Offer of Place in a qualification, students are required to select courses for their programme(s) by submitting an Enrolment Application.
 Even when that selection is made the University may require the student to select a different course or courses in place of a course or courses for which they have not met the pre-requisites and\or other requirements.
 If such a course(s) is compulsory for their programme they will still be required to enrol at a later date, once they have met the pre-requisites and/or other requirements.

 13. The University assesses the Enrolment Application in relation to its regulations, capacity to provide tuition and its other requirements.
 The University may approve only those parts of the application that can be assessed as complying with course regulations and otherwise meeting its requirements.